Ujhhgtg/english-homework-helper/README.md

 ### 3. Configure OpenAI API (Optional)

 > [!NOTE]
 > This step is optional.
-However, if you don't configure AI, you would not be able to use AI-based features.
+However, if you don't configure this, you would not be able to use AI-based features.

 Rename `local/ai_clients.py.example` to `local/ai_clients.py` and fill in your api urls & keys.

+### 4. Configure Telegram Bot (Optional)

+> [!NOTE]
+> This step is optional.
+However, if you don't configure this, you would not be able to run the Telegram Bot.

+> [!WARNING]
+> The bot is currently under development, its features are incomplete and is not available for use (you can find it in the comments though).

+Rename `local/telegram_bot_token.py.example` to `local/telegram_bot_token.py` and fill in your token.

 ## 💻 Usage